larsborn/TorGet/README.md

 environment.

 ## Example Usage
-After aliasing the script `tor-get.py` to `tget` a session to TODO:
+After aliasing the script `tor-get.py` to `tget` a session to retrieve your own IP may look like this:

 ```Batch
 $ tget --debug https://api.ipify.org/